DiegoVictor/central-de-herois-api/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)<br>
 [![Run in Insomnia}](https://insomnia.rest/images/run.svg)](https://insomnia.rest/run/?label=Central%20de%20Her%C3%B3is&uri=https%3A%2F%2Fraw.githubusercontent.com%2FDiegoVictor%2Fcentral-de-herois-api%2Fmain%2FInsomnia_2021-07-24.json)

-Allow users to register and log in, to create, update and delete heroes, list monsters and change a combat status.
+Allow users to register and log in, to create, update and delete heroes, list monsters and change a combat status, it also receive monsters occurrences and try to allocate heroes to fight with the monster.
 The app uses JWT for authentication.

 ## Table of Contents
 * [Installing](#installing)